Next Article: State Long-Arm Statute

 Service of process means providing an individual with a summons (or other authorized method of notification), which gives notice to the individual that she is being called before the court.
 Personal jurisdiction in state court is governed by the individual state’s law concerning service of process.
 Service of process must generally take place (the summons must be delivered) while the defendant is physically present within that state.
 The exception to this rule is that every state has a law, known as a “long-arm statute”, allowing service of process on defendants outside of the state.

-• Practice Question: Quinton decides to sue Maria for failing scratching his new car in the parking lot of the grocery store.
-Quinton files a court action and pays a process server to deliver the summons and complaint to Maria.
+Practice Question: Quinton decides to sue Maria for backing into his new car in the parking lot of the grocery store.
+Quinton files a lawsuit and pays a process server to deliver the summons and complaint to Maria.
 The process server tries for weeks to locate Maria but is unsuccessful.
 Will Quinton be able to sue Maria if he cannot deliver the summons and complaint?

 - The inability to find the defendant presents a problem for delivering the summons and perfecting service of process.
 Most states, however, have alternative methods of delivering a summons in specific circumstances.
 For example, all states allow for service of process on the driver of a vehicle by sending the summons through through the Department of Motor Vehicles.
 For example, see California’s law concerning service of process through the state DMV.